 Early Wright, also known as "The Soul Man" (below) was the first black radio announcer in Mississippi when he joined WROX in 1947.
 For 52 years Early hosted a nightly show on WROX and interviewed personalities such as B.B.
 King, Charley Pride, Muddy Waters, Bobby Rush, Sam Cooke, Rufus Thomas, Elvis Presley, Little Milton and Pinetop Perkins.
 Early is also credited with fostering the musical career of Ike Turner, who worked at WROX as a janitor while attending Clarksdale High School.
 During his tenure at WROX Early was fetured in many national publications including The New York Times.

 Today WROX plays familiar songs from the 60s, 70s and 80s by Aretha Franklin, Marvin Gaye, Earth Wind & Fire, James Brown, Michael Jackson, Gladys Knight, the Temptations, Lionel Richie, Prince, Diana Ross, Stevie Wonder, Kool & the Gang, Al Green and others plus at least one blues song each hour from artists like B.B.
-King, Eric Clapton, Stevie Ray Vaughn, Howlin' Wolf and contemporary Mississippi blues perfomers including Big George Brock and "T-Model" Ford.
+King, Eric Clapton, Stevie Ray Vaughn, Howlin' Wolf and contemporary blues perfomers including Big George Brock, Watermelon Slim and many more.

 WROX is the only 100% locally-programmed broadcast station serving Coahoma county and targets adults ages 25-54.
 An affiliate of Fox News Radio, WROX delivers local weather every hour, local news every morning, local public affairs programming every weekend and actively supports local charity and community service events year-round.